 Section 1 above of these Bylaws, but subject to the same limitations, the directors shall have the power to:

-Take general charge of the affairs, property, and assets of the corporation and elect officers and employ or arrange for the services of such other persons, agents and assistants as in its opinion are necessary or desirable for the proper administration of the corporation, and to pay reasonable compensation for their services and expenses.
-The Board may, as it from time to time determines by resolution, delegate in whole or in part the matter of controlling, managing, investing, and disposing of the property of the corporation for the purpose of earning an income from that property to one or more trust companies, banks, or investment counsel duly authorized to conduct a trust, banking, or investment business in this state.
+Take general charge of the affairs, property, and assets of the Corporation and elect officers and employ or arrange for the services of such other persons, agents and assistants as in its opinion are necessary or desirable for the proper administration of the Corporation, and to pay reasonable compensation for their services and expenses.
+The Board may, as it from time to time determines by resolution, delegate in whole or in part the matter of controlling, managing, investing, and disposing of the property of the Corporation for the purpose of earning an income from that property to one or more trust companies, banks, or investment counsel duly authorized to conduct a trust, banking, or investment business in this state.

 Borrow money and incur indebtedness on behalf of the Corporation and cause to be executed and delivered for the Corporation’s purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.